VISUAL COMMUNICATION ANALYSIS™ (VCA) IS A STRATEGY FOR TEACHING CHILDREN USING EVIDENCE-BASED RESEARCH.

 Visual Communication Analysis (VCA) is the application of Self-Determination Theory (SDT) utilized with visual instruction with the use of specific software built using the principles of SDT.
-This combination leads to accelerated learning for most students while promoting self-esteem and confidence.
+This combination leads to accelerated learning for most children while promoting self-esteem and confidence.

 Self-Determination Theory was formally established in the 1970’s by researchers Richard Ryan and Edward Deci.
 It is a general theory of human motivation that emphasizes that behaviors that originate from within are more powerful than behaviors that are pressured by rewards and punishment.
 Self-Determination Theory states that humans have three psychological needs: ownership, competence, and connection.

 The need for ownership reflects the need to feel personally invested in the process and that goals are one’s own.

 Competence involves the need to feel capable of achieving desired outcomes and feeling positively challenged (stretched but not strained).

 Connection reflects the need to feel that others understand and that one is not being judged for making mistakes.

 Conditions that support these needs will foster the most willing and high quality forms of motivation and engagement for a wide range of activities.
 In addition, the degree to which any of these three psychological needs is unsupported will have a strong detrimental impact on wellness.